 └── {service}.yaml

-2. Platform tools ready before apps need them
+2. Platform tools are up before the apps that depend on them

 The Bootstrap Problem Solved